- Objective and tasks

 - ensure that the mobility, communications and transport needs of people and businesses are easily and efficiently met;

 - enable customer-oriented development of transport and communications services;

 - increase welfare and growth with the help of innovative services.

 Key duties of the Ministry

-It is the Ministry's duty to ensure, through up-to-date legislation, the basic level of transport and communications services and the development of the markets.
-It is also responsible for creating a working market environment for the supply and demand of transport and communications services, with a view to developing them on the basis of information and customers' needs.
+It is the Ministry's duty to ensure the basic level of transport and communications services and the development of the markets.
+This is ensured through up-to-date legislation.
+It is also responsible for creating a working market environment for the supply and demand of transport and communications services.
+The aim is to develop transport and communications services on the basis of information and customers' needs.

 The Ministry's purview also covers passenger transport and logistics services, universal service in television and radio broadcasting and postal services, provision of media content and consumer affairs.